SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: Introduction

 The cross-band block is composed of two frequency-convolutional modules and one full-band linear module, designed for learning cross-band spatial information.
 It processes each frame independently, and is shared by all frames.
 According to the bandwidth of STFT window, the adjacent frequencies highly correlate to each other \cite{avargel_SystemIdentificationShortTime_2007}, and the frequency-convolutional layers are used to learn such correlation.
 For one signal propagation path, e.g. the direct-path, the spatial features (such as IPD) for all frequencies correlate to the time difference of arrival (TDOA).
 Specifically, IPD is a linear function of frequency, and the slope is the TDOA.
 The full-band linear module applies a linear mapping onto the frequency axis to learn such linear correlations.
 The cross-band block helps to better modelling the spatial information extracted by the narrow-band block, especially for the target direct-path signal.

-SpatialNet is designed for learning sophisticated spatial information, and meanwhile it is made as concise as possible, in terms of the network architecture, model size and computational complexity.
+\addnote[sophistication]{1}{In summary, as analyzed above, spatial information are sophisticated in the sense that: (i) the direct-path (and early reflections) and late reverberation of speech, and the spatial field of ambient noise have different characteristics, which can be formulated/modelled in narrow-band and/or full-band; (ii) these information can be exploited in many different ways for conducting speech enhancement, such as spatial filtering, temporal filtering, spatial clustering, coherence test, etc.} The proposed SpatialNet is designed for learning such sophisticated spatial information, and meanwhile it is made as concise as possible, in terms of the network architecture, model size and computational complexity.
 Experiments have been conducted on multiple simulated and real datasets, performing speech separation, denoising and dereverberation either individually or jointly.
 In almost all the experiments, the proposed SpatialNet achieves the state-of-the-art performance in terms of both speech quality and ASR performance.
 Code and audio examples for the proposed method are available at \footnote{https://github.com/Audio-WestlakeU/NBSS}.

 This work is an extension of our previously published conference paper \cite{quan_MultichannelSpeechSeparation_2022}, in which we proposed the NBC network for multichannel speech separation.
 The main contributions of this work over \cite{quan_MultichannelSpeechSeparation_2022} include: (i) we propose the new cross-band block; (ii) the network is extended for jointly performing speech separation, denoising and dereverberation, and is evaluated with much more experiments.